BlogData RoomsData Room for Private Equity in 2026: Fund, Deal, and LP Workflows (5 Real Examples)

 Q&A module

 Structured Q&A replaces the "diligence tracker" spreadsheet that deal teams otherwise maintain by hand.
 Questions are threaded, scoped per bidder, and exportable for the deal record.
+The Q&A log is one of the highest-value artifacts in a sell-side process: it preserves exactly which questions which bidder asked, when, and the answer the seller gave, which protects both parties post-close in the event of a representation-and-warranty dispute.

 Branding and white-label